Checkmk/checkmk/CONTRIBUTING.md

     execution of the checkers with `git commit -n`.
 Please don't push unchecked changes as this will introduce delays and additional work.

     Additional helpers can be found in `scripts/`.
-One noteable one is `scripts/check-current-commit` which checks your commit *after* it has been made.
+One notable one is `scripts/check-current-commit` which checks your commit *after* it has been made.
 You can then fix errors and amend or squash your commit.
 You can also use this script in a rebase like such: